Bruce Springsteen: 1987–1999: Tunnel of Love, Academy Award and Hall of Fame

 Springsteen released the much more sedate and contemplative Tunnel of Love in October 1987.
 The album is a mature reflection on the many faces of love found, lost and squandered, and the full sound of the E Street Band is included only selectively.
 Although it sold less than Born in the U.S.A., it was a commercial success, reaching No. 1 on the Billboard 200.
-On July 19, 1988, Springsteen's concert in East Germany attracted 300,000 spectators.
+In June 1988, he played at Villa Park where unusual atmospheric conditions meant the concert could be heard 20 miles away.
+On July 19, Springsteen's concert in East Germany attracted 300,000 spectators.
 Journalist Erik Kirschbaum called the concert "the most important rock concert ever, anywhere" in his 2013 book Rocking the Wall.
 Bruce Springsteen: The Berlin Concert That Changed the World.
 The concert had been conceived by the Socialist Unity Party's youth wing in an attempt to placate the youth of East Germany, who were hungry for more freedom and the popular music of the West.
 However, it is Kirschbaum's opinion that the success of the concert catalyzed opposition to the regime in East Germany, and helped contribute to the fall of the Berlin Wall the following year.

 Later in 1988, Springsteen headlined the worldwide Human Rights Now! tour for Amnesty International.
 In October 1989, he dissolved the E Street Band.
 In 1992, after risking fan accusations of "going Hollywood" by moving to Los Angeles and working with session musicians, Springsteen released two albums at once: Human Touch and Lucky Town.
 An electric band appearance on the acoustic MTV Unplugged television program (later released as In Concert/MTV Plugged) was poorly received and cemented fan dissatisfaction.